 Once I got over the crushing blow, I sprung my platform into action.
 I figured Lois wasn’t just going to lie down and die.
 This was a perfect opportunity to get the smiles going and uplift Lois and her loved ones around her.

-However, the optimistic Smile Man in me remained undeterred and persisted.
+However, I remained undeterred and persisted.
 And after several weeks of lobbying and laying on the charm thick, she finally relented.
 I moved in, and the “House with the Pink Door” became official Smilocracy Headquarters.

 Now to disclaim: Lois and I weren’t a match made in Smile Heaven right away.
-There were your typical roommate challenges to overcome like giving each other space, the divvying up of chores, and both of our propensities to walk around naked.
+There were your typical challenges to overcome like giving each other space, the divvying up of chores, and both of our strong wills to always be “Right”.
 But we found a way to make it work.
 I cooked, Lois cleaned.
 Lois cut the grass, I took out the trash.
 Sometimes.
 And I learned pretty quickly that I was always “Wrong.”